Country: Costa Rica

 Harvest: 2025

 Their passion for coffee production remains strong.
 In 2018, they expanded the farm by acquiring an additional 8.5 hectares of adjacent land.
-Today, about 80% of the farm has been replanted with Marsellesa and other hybrid varieties, with production expected to increase over the next three years.
+Today, approximately 80% of the farm has been replanted with Marsellesa and other hybrid varieties, with production expected to increase over the next three years.

 About San Juanillo Farm

 Currently, Tomas focuses on cultivating climate-resilient varieties such as H1, H17, and Marsellesa.
-With an emphasis on sustainable agriculture, they have continued multi-year trials using various agricultural inputs to improve quality and productivity.
+With an emphasis on sustainable agriculture, they have conducted multi-year trials using various agricultural inputs to improve quality and productivity.
 One notable result was an increase of more than one point in cupping scores through the use of foliar biostimulants.

 Red Honey Process